Annagh Hill

 Lugduff, Ireland • 11 Apr 2026

-The route will be marked per IMRA guidelines, with only major junctions marked.
-On the return along the ridge the route follows an existing way-marked trail called the Yellow Belly Loop, which uses purple arrows.
-GPS use is allowed.
+The route is marked per IMRA guidelines, with only major junctions marked.
+GPS devices are allowed.
+On the return along the ridge, the route follows an existing way-marked trail called the "yellow belly loop," marked with purple arrows.
+Trail shoes with good grip are described as essential.
+The long course is not recommended for beginners.

 Race information